some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-In addition, uint64 and sint64 types shall be supported at least on infotainment ECUs.
+Uint64 and sint64 types shall be supported at least on infotainment ECUs.

+.. feat_req:: 🎯
+    :id: feat_req_someip_817
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Booleans shall only use the lowest bit.
+All other bits are reserved (i.e. shall be set to 0 on sending and shall ignore values on receiving).

 .. heading:: Structured Datatypes (structs)
     :id: feat_req_someip_229